6296 Donnelly Plaza

 Now that we have a basic understanding of how to clean a seat belt, let’s look a little more into the specifics of why you should clean a seat belt, how to clean out certain stains, and what different tools you can use to clean a seat belt.

-There are many methods people recommend for cleaning your seat belts.
+There are many methods people recommend to use when you need to clean your car seat belts.
 There are people who recommend soaking it, some that will use a lot of scrubbing, and others that recommend using advanced tools to clean it.

 People who soak their seat belts tend to use a mixture of water and additional cleaner.
 Some popular cleaners are detergent, baby wash, white vinegar, or de-greaser.
 Follow the instructions on the specific product you’ve picked to dilute the concentrated cleaner with water (if recommended on the product packaging).

 Most methods of cleaning seat belts require scrubbing.
-For most stains, a soft-bristled brush (or even an old toothbrush) will do the job, but stubborn old stains may require a hard-bristled brush.
+For most stains, a soft-bristled brush (or even an old toothbrush) will do the job, but stubborn old stains may require a stiff bristle brush.
 One recommended using a magic eraser to scrub (Source).

 Car detailing services tend to clean seat belts using a tool called a hot water extractor.
 A hot water extractor is like a vacuum that you fill with water.
 It takes water and cleaning solution, heats it up, injects it into the fabric, and then absorbs the dirty water afterward.
 Hot water extractors are often used for cleaning carpets and upholstery (Source).